Crochet Pattern: Circle with Popcorn Granny Square

 This post contains affiliate links.
+I may receive compensation (at no added cost to you) if you make a purchase using these links.
 The yarn for the samples was generously provided by Lion Brand.

 But I do like to mix things up a bit.
 (Don’t worry if you prefer the “traditional” granny square.
 Just check out my Mod 9-Patch Blanket, a free blanket pattern using the classic granny, instead!)